 “This highly original piece was instantly engaging.
 Not only did it feature excellent writing, strong characterisation and a clear sense of place, but its energy and wit made it a joy to read and I could see it appealing strongly to a young adult audience.”Dr Rachel Nightingale

-I am chuffed to the moon and back with this wonderful opportunity to work with mentor Dr Wendy Dunn, who writes fabulous historical fiction set in Tutor times.
+I am chuffed to the moon and back with this wonderful opportunity to work with mentor Dr Wendy Dunn, who writes fabulous historical fiction set in Tudor times.